yoyotv/Face-identification-implementation/README.md

 * The performance of Mobilenet_0.25_1 is so poor that use other networks will be a better choice.

+* I want the model as small as possible, but is seems difficult to reach the balance between performance and model size.

+* In order to run as fast as possible, [MTCNN](https://arxiv.org/ftp/arxiv/papers/1604/1604.02878.pdf) is not applied, this might be the reason why causing the performance bad.

 * https://youtu.be/b5_Cw5E8aCk

 ## Models